-Poland and numerous Dukes of Mazovia.
-The

-remains of Władysław Herman and Bolesław

-Wrymouth are housed in a black marble tomb

-adorned with an alabaster eagle and royal

-underneath the chapel's flooring.
+ROYAL CHAPEL The chapel is located under the north lower.
+It is the final resting place of the rulers of Poland and numerous Dukes of Mazovia.
+The remains of Wladyslaw Herman and Bolesław Wyrmouth are housed in a black mathle lomb adorned with an alabaster eagle and royal insignia, while their ashes have been placed underneadt the chapel's flooring.